 - Brindle shall have a black chevron pattern with a black mask.
 Black should appear on the eye rims and eyebrows and may appear on the ears and tail tip.

 - The more intense the base color and the more distinct and evenly brindled, the more preferred will be the color.
-Too much or too little brindling are equally undesirable.
+Too much or too little brindling is equally undesirable.
 White markings on the chest or toes; black fronted; dirty colored Brindles; are not desirable.

-Let’s break that down into laymen’s terms!
+Let’s break that down into layman’s terms!

-The first point is simply saying that the base coat color is a yellow gold distinct black stripes across the body.
+The first point is simply saying that the base coat color is yellow gold distinct black stripes across the body.

 Point number two indicates that black should not only be on the face (muzzle), but also around the eyes, ears, and tail.
 Preference is shown for brindle coats that have more contrast between the stripes and base coat, as well as where the stripes are even across the body.

 Lastly, point number three further clarifies that there need to be enough stripes to emphasize the pattern without overdoing it.
 The emphasis on “even” brindling is because the consistency creates a pleasing visual instead of having more stripes towards the front or back which could create an unpleasing optical illusion.

 The pattern should also not be interrupted by light patches of fur on the chest of toes because it is most pleasing to the eye when the pattern is consistent.

 Given that these are the breed standards for an “ideal” Great Dane, it’s clear that not every dog will meet these exact criteria.
 Just like humans, there is simply variation from dog to dog!